Do these rates apply to existing patients I am treating through WorkSafe or just new patients?

 How is metropolitan and regional travel defined?

-The border between metropolitan and regional areas is defined by the Victorian Department of Health.
+The border between metropolitan and regional areas is defined by the Victorian Department of Health and Human Services.
 Per-kilometre rates are based on average travel speed for metropolitan and regional areas as defined by VicRoads.

 If I'm travelling from a metropolitan area to a regional area (or the reverse), which rate should I bill for?